 It takes time, energy, and understanding from each of us, but the body of Christ is incomplete when it doesn’t include all of its parts.
 First Corinthians 12:20-23 tells us, “As it is, there are many parts, but one body.
 The eye cannot say to the hand, ‘I don’t need you!’
 On the contrary, those parts of the body that seem to be weaker are indispensable, and the parts that we think are less honorable we treat with special honor.”
 Those in the special needs community can teach us so much.
 What it looks like to have joy in the midst of hardship, for one.
 Luke, specifically, has taught me how to find joy in the little things and how to live more in the present.

 In the foreword to Michael Yaconelli’s book Messy Spirituality, his wife writes this about his time on a retreat at a L’Arche community in Canada:

 During that time of living, praying, communing, dining, and worshipping with this community of severely mentally, physically, and emotionally “challenged” people, Michael came face-to-face with the fact that his own handicaps were much more acute than the “severely challenged” people of L’Arche.
 In this setting, Michael began to encounter his utter spiritual impoverishment apart from the mystery and grace of God.
 Thus began a journey of God’s grace manifesting itself to him in all its unfettered simplicity, all its majestic truth, and all its unparalleled glory.
 Now, we’re talking seriously life-altering.”

-It is truly us as a body of Christ and as individuals who are missing out when those who are differently-abled are absent from our fellowship.
+It is truly us as a body of Christ and as individuals who are missing out when those with disabilities are absent from our fellowship.
 So what are some steps we can take to grow in this whole area?
 We begin by praying that God would give us eyes to see this precious people group in our daily lives—on campus and in our communities.
 Then, like with anyone else, we take the time to listen, build friendships, and learn how we can serve.